weikano/android-k2pdfopt/README.md

 # libk2pdfopt for Android

-Library to view pdf/djvu files with text-reflow feature.
+Library to rearrange text on images with text-reflow feature.

 # Natives